|Nutritional Guidelines (per serving)|

 The origin of Jezebel sauce isn't clear, but it might have come from the gulf coast (Mississippi, Alabama, Florida, Louisiana, Texas).
 Recipes can be found in numerous cookbooks dating as far back as the 1950s, and you'll find it on many restaurant menus.
 The sauce probably gets its name from the "wicked" heat.

 Change it up slightly with some hot pepper jelly or diced canned mild chiles or jalapeño peppers.
 Minced ginger is another possible flavor variation.

 In a bowl, combine the pineapple preserves, apple jelly, horseradish, mustard, and black pepper.
 Blend well.
 Cover the bowl and refrigerate until thoroughly chilled before serving.

 Make it a day or two ahead of time for best flavor.

 Store Jezebel sauce in the refrigerator for up to 2 weeks.

 Serving Suggestions and Variations

-- Use the sauce as a dip for chicken wings or tenders.
-I think it would make an excellent sauce with cocktail hot dogs or little smokies.
+Use the sauce as a dip for chicken wings or tenders.
+We think it would make an excellent sauce with cocktail hot dogs or little smokies.

-- Gingered Jezebel Sauce - Add 1 tablespoon of fresh grated ginger to the sauce and reduce the pepper to 1 teaspoon or omit it.
+Gingered Jezebel Sauce - Add 1 tablespoon of freshly grated ginger to the sauce and reduce the pepper to 1 teaspoon or omit it.